composewell/streamly/docs/Build.md

 memory leak in some cases.

 * `-fspec-constr-recursive` is needed for better stream fusion by enabling the `SpecConstr` optimization in more cases.
+Large values used with this flag may lead to huge compilation times and code bloat, if that happens please avoid it or use a lower value (e.g. 3 or 4).

 * `-fmax-worker-args` is needed for better stream fusion by enabling the `SpecConstr` optimization in some important cases.